ChisomChioke/MUBI-Movie-Analysis/README.md

 ## Methodology
 This project combines three layers of analysis:

-**1. Cross-sectional benchmarking** to compare genres at aggregate whether higher-volume genres have lower ratings overall
+**1. Cross-sectional benchmarking** to compare genres at the aggregate level to test whether higher-volume genres tend to have lower ratings

 **2. Temporal trend analysis** to examine whether quality declines within genres as they scale over time